Ohio Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in Ohio and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 467 Alzheimer's care facilities available in Ohio.
 These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
 The facilities can be either stand-alone Alzheimer's care units, or part of larger dementia care communities.
-Ohio Alzheimer's care facilities cost on average $62,172 per year.
+Ohio memory care facilities cost on average $62,172 per year.
 Dementia care in Ohio can range in cost from $37,716 all the way to $102,144 yearly.
 The 5 most affordable cities in Ohio for memory care are: Shaker Heights at $53,136 per year, Ashtabula at $53,904 per year, Zanesville at $54,972 per year, Cambridge at $55,152 per year and Washington Court House at $55,416 per year.
 The 3 most affordable counties in Ohio when it comes to Alzheimer's and dementia care are Ashtabula county with costs of $53,880 per year, Muskingum county that has average annual costs of $55,044 and Guernsey county that carries an average cost of $55,092 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Ohio: